n0um3n4/n0um3n4/README.md

 🧑🏻:

-- I speak English, Spanish, and can read broken French, German and Portuguese (W.I.P!).
+- I speak English, Spanish, and can read broken French, German and Portuguese.

 - When I'm not coding, I:
   - Play boardgames.